agrawalanshika/RecruitIQ-AI-Hiring-Assistant/README.md

 # 📑 RecruitIQ-AI-Hiring-Assistant
 **Intelligent AI hiring assistant developed with Python, Streamlit, and LangChain that automates resume screening, skill matching, candidate ranking, and recruitment workflow management through an interactive HR dashboard.**

+## 🎯 Motivation

+The increasing number of job applications has made the recruitment process time-consuming and challenging for HR teams.
+Manually screening resumes is often inefficient, prone to human bias, and may result in qualified candidates being overlooked.
+RecruitIQ was developed to automate the initial stages of recruitment using Artificial Intelligence techniques.
+By analyzing resumes, matching them with job descriptions, ranking candidates, and generating hiring recommendations, the system helps recruiters make faster, more accurate, and objective hiring decisions while reducing manual effort.

 ## 🚀 Features